 Translational cell therapy for cartilage lesions

-Bernd’s group has investigated novel articular cartilage cell sources to evaluate differences in intrinsic repair to determine alternative cell sources for chondrocyte implantation for degenerative OA vs. healthy non-degenerative joints.
-He has shown that ex vivo re-differentiated lesion chondrocytes may hold non-utilized clinical potential for articular cartilage repair.
+Prof. Rolauffs‘ group has investigated novel articular cartilage cell sources to evaluate differences in intrinsic repair and to determine alternative cell sources for chondrocyte implantation for degenerative OA vs. healthy non-degenerative joints.
+His group has shown that ex vivo re-differentiated lesion chondrocytes may hold non-utilized clinical potential for articular cartilage repair.
 His group was the first to show that maintaining the pericellular matrix (PCM) of chondrocytes, which is a protective microenvironment enclosure, vastly enhances the regenerative capacity of human OA chondrocytes.
+Currently, Prof. Rolauffs research focuses on translation of this into the clinic.

 Meet the team